 He is partial to dropping the odd clanger at soirees and looks constantly anxious and perplexed, but has a clique of friends and colleagues who do their best to keep him serene, despite being preoccupied with their own complications.
 These supporting characters and their conflicts are also amazingly played and utilised, with refined arcs to ensure there is next to no maudlin.

-Colin Morgan plays Benjamin as a socially inept, dropping faux pas like F bombs during Sunday service, as he is edged out of his comfort zone and into the film/ celebrity limelight.
-Meanwhile dramas between hollow industry nodes do more than dot the backdrop, but contextualise and augment Benjamin’s world, reinforcing it as some kind of metaphorical antagonist for him to be up against.
+Colin Morgan plays Benjamin as a socially inept, dropping faux pas like F-bombs during Sunday service, as he is edged out of his comfort zone and into the film/ celebrity limelight.
+Meanwhile, dramas between hollow industry nodes do more than dot the backdrop, but contextualize and augment Benjamin’s world, reinforcing it as some kind of metaphorical antagonist for him to be up against.
 As Benjamin and Noah’s relationship evolves and his completed film nears its premiere, circumstances change forcing Benjamin into a sequel to his spiral of self-destruction.